Location of scorpion infestation.

 We have been sweeping a home in Paradise Valley, Arizona for two years.
 First, we conducted a Scorpion Audit finding 103 Arizona Bark Scorpions (Centruroides sculpturatus).
 Concerned the client had us perform biweekly sweeps to keep the population low.
 After 20 sweeps we have removed over 600 scorpions.
 Due to the environmental factors on this property the homeowner is destined to have an issue.
 Our Maintenance Sweeps keep the population down and the scorpions away from the house.

 Scorpion Sweeper Specialist and Director of Research and Development Jon Davis, Ph.D. reviews our history with this Paradise Valley, AZ home.
 Before the home owner had moved in he asked Scorpion Sweepers to perform a Infestation Protocol.
 The unattended landscaping and lack of pest control allowed all pests not just scorpions to run rampant on the property.

 Scorpions have many habitats on this property.
 The perimeter walls for this lot are a foot apart from the next lot, creating a freeway for all wildlife and home for scorpions.
 There are also two large trees with damaged bark.
 This bark allows for many nooks and crannies for the scorpions to live in.
-Aside from removing the trees and knocking down the walls there is no solution for these problems.
+Aside from removing the trees and knocking down the walls, there is no solution to these problems.